Nicholas Koudounis

 Interests

-• Non-Greek Metics in Classical Athens
+• Non-Greeks in Classical Athens

 • Interethnic Exchange in the Classical and Hellenistic Periods

-• Greek History; Greek and Latin Epigraphy
+• Greek and Latin Epigraphy

 He received his B.A. in Classics, Modern Languages and Linguistics at Concordia University (2017, magna cum laude), writing an undergraduate thesis that looked to analyze the possibility of political advancement in Hellenistic Alexandria for non-Greeks.
 He later moved to Toronto to pursue graduate studies at the University of Toronto, where he received his M.A.
 (2019).
 His Master’s thesis was a study on the Hellenic and Persian traits of the Carian satrap Mausolus.